This conservatory guide will explain the building process, designs, price tags, glazing options and everything in between this process.

 - Victorian/Edwardian under 3.5m2m length, width and height £14,000

 - P shape with a victorian or Edwardian 3.5m x 6m £22,000

 - Gable Ends/lean-to 3.5m x 6m £18,000

-These prices are for UPVC/aluminium conservatories using polycarbonate roofing on average 3.5m x 3.5m squared!
-For a rough idea on price add the extras below, and you will have a sensible and realistic price for your conservatory!
+These prices are for UPVC/aluminium conservatories using polycarbonate roofing on average 3.5m x 3.5m squared.
+For a rough idea of price add the extras below, and you will have a sensible and realistic price for your conservatory.